C R G CRG Reports Exterior Engine 1967 Model ID

 The cowl tag is a small aluminum tag riveted to the driver's side of the firewall in the engine compartment, by the master cylinder.
 The tag was stamped at the Fisher Body assembly plant (not the Chevrolet vehicle assembly plant, which was a separate entity) with characters describing basic characteristics of the body build.
 Below is a summary of the major cowl tag fields, referred to below as fields a thru g.
 Despite several variations of cowl tag formats and shapes, the bulk of the information remained the same for the 1967-1969 model years.
 1967 was the last (and only, for Camaro) year for inclusion of option related codes.
 There were also a few other changes in field content from year to year, as described below.

 (These discussions apply only to U.S.-built bodies sold by GM in North America and are not applicable to models assembled outside of the U.S. Note that 1968 Yenkos and 1968 non-Canadian export models, not requiring the statement of certification to the Federal Motor Vehicle Safety Standards, were shipped with 1959-1963 style Fisher Body tags that are absent the 1968 certification statement.
-And 1969 export tags are often blank on the bottom of the tag.)
+1969 export tags are also blank on the bottom of the tag.)

 1967-1968 Cowl Tag Fields